 Explain it clearly.
 They may think it’s for them, too!

-2) I wrote this on an assignment for adverts about my friend, Matt Walkden’s will-writing service.
+2) I wrote this on an assignment for adverts.
+I decided to write for my friend, Matt Walkden’s will-writing service.
 I enjoyed writing it and my tutor wrote ‘It’s good to see clear concise writing.’

 So, how superstitious are you?